ilkinur/tools-examples-use_guideline/tools/usefull_tools.md

 `pwdump8-exe`

+`pwndbg` - a GDB and LLDB plug-in that makes debugging suck less, with a focus on features needed by low-level software developers, hardware hackers, reverse-engineers and exploit developers.

 `raccoon` - check site many aspect (using other tools)

+`radare2` - a complete rewrite of radare.
+It provides a set of libraries, tools and plugins to ease reverse engineering tasks.

 `rapidscan` - 80 nov tarama edir ve aciqlar infolar verir